optimusflow/KB/analytics-panels/chart/volume-analysis-tools/volume-profiles.md

 **Volume Profile** displays the trading activity over a specific time period at certain price levels.
 Meaning, it shows what was bought and sold at those current levels, and displays them in a histogram on the side of your chart.
 Volume Profile allows you to see the zones of maximum trading interest, and as a consequence, the "true" support/resistance levels.

-Quantower platform offers four types of Volume profiles:
+OptimusFLOW platform offers four types of Volume profiles:

 * \*\*\*\*[**Step Volume Profile**](volume-profiles.md#step-volume-profile)\*\*\*\*
 * \*\*\*\*[**Left Volume Profile**](volume-profiles.md#left-and-right-volume-profiles)\*\*\*\*